-Office: DG-086 Phone: 273-5828 Email: jjtanner@phhp.ufl.edu Appointments: Schedule in person or via email
+Office: DG-086 Phone: 273-5828 Email: jjtanner@phhp.ufl.edu Office Hours: Thursdays 1-3 or schedule in person or via email (preferred)

 GENERAL OVERVIEW AND PURPOSE

 This 3-credit-hour course will be an applied and practical introduction to common tools for structural and functional analyses of human brain MRI.
 The course consists of limited topical and practical lectures and in-class lab time to help students become more comfortable with command line interfaces, HiPerGator, and comfortable with commonly used MRI tools, including FreeSurfer, FSL, and SPM/CONN (for fMRI analyses).